Back to All Events

 Webinar - Aligning Water Infrastructures with Energy Transmission: Potential Lessons for Local Governments

-Please join George Mason University’s Virginia Climate Center, the Northern Virginia Regional Commission, and DC Water for a webinar introducing Washington DC’s success interconnecting water infrastructures and district energy systems to convey heat, enhancing the city’s resilience to an increasingly variable climate.
+On November 12th, George Mason University’s Virginia Climate Center, the Northern Virginia Regional Commission, and DC Water hosted a webinar introducing Washington DC’s success interconnecting water infrastructures and district energy systems to convey heat, enhancing the city’s resilience to an increasingly variable climate.

 Local governments looking to reduce their carbon footprints face multiple interrelated technical, policy, and economic opportunities and challenges.
 This is especially the case when trying to move heat among buildings through district energy systems.
 While the movement of heat using district energy systems and water infrastructure is common among cities across Europe, they are relatively uncommon in the United States.
 However, this has the potential to change.
 In 2018, DC Water assisted with the development of heat conveyance through interconnected water infrastructure at the American Geophysical Union (AGU).
 Wastewater thermal energy, as utilized at AGU, can serve as a consistent baseload source of heating and cooling, enabling development of district energy systems.
 The potential for larger-scale district energy developments in Northern Virginia, given the growth of nearby data centers, is substantial.

-Join Mr. Saul Kinter, Business Development Manager for DC Water, and Mr. Nate Madding, Huber Technology’s Director of Green Building Technologies, as they share their stories of collaboration with aligning heat and energy transmission to water infrastructure.
+Mr. Saul Kinter, Business Development Manager for DC Water, and Mr. Nate Madding, Huber Technology’s Director of Green Building Technologies, shared their stories of collaboration with aligning heat and energy transmission to water infrastructure.

 • Saul Kinter is the Program Manager for Business Development and for Energy Initiatives at DC Water.
 He holds a BSE degree from Princeton University, where his thesis described a new model for distributing surface water according to the Texas water rights system, and has published or spoken on a wide-ranging set of topics, including climate variability, ocean-atmosphere gas transfer, the value of water conservation, and wastewater thermal energy.
 At DC Water, he developed the Bloom biosolids marketing program, and is currently responsible for developing new revenue streams, including from renewable energy.